talenttinaapi/printf/README.md

-This is a group project done authored by Talent
+This is a group project authored by Talent